MIPPL/nephele-org-website/public/content/developers/tutorials/reverse-engineering-a-contract/index.md

 |     6A | DUP3       | 6 CALLVALUE 0 6 CALLVALUE                                                  |
 |     6B | SLOAD      | Storage[6] CALLVALUE 0 6 CALLVALUE                                         |

 So when there is no call data we read the value of Storage[6].
 We don't know what this value is yet, but we can look for transactions that the contract received with no call data.
-Transactions which just transfer ETH without any call data (and therefore no method) have in Etherscan the method `Transfer`.
+Transactions which just transfer NEPH without any call data (and therefore no method) have in Etherscan the method `Transfer`.
 In fact, [the very first transaction the contract received](https://etherscan.io/tx/0xeec75287a583c36bcc7ca87685ab41603494516a0f5986d18de96c8e630762e7) is a transfer.

 If we look in that transaction and click **Click to see More**, we see that the call data, called input data, is indeed empty (`0x`).
-Notice also that the value is 1.559 ETH, that will be relevant later.
+Notice also that the value is 1.559 NEPH, that will be relevant later.

 ![The call data is empty](calldata-empty.png)